-All surfaces must be dry and clean, free from any dust and grease or anything which may be detrimental to correct adhesion of the sealant.
+All surfaces must be dry and clean, free from any dust and grease or any traces of contaminants which may affect adhesion.

 Degreasing is performed using a pad soaked in solvent, followed by wiping with a clean cloth.
 Dust is removed using oil-free compressed air.